 The Criminal Investigations Division is responsible for major case investigations including homicide, robbery, burglary, financial crimes and all other crimes that require in-depth investigations.
 The Sheriff’s Office CID is under the command of Captain Mike Miller who is assisted by Lt.
 Jennifer Rumbaugh, Lt.
-Eric Jaillette, and Lt.
+Ed Lockhart, and Lt.
 Aaron Carroll.

 The Criminal Investigations Division investigates reports of criminal activity and works with all local, state and federal agencies to bring offenders to justice.
 To accomplish this mission, the work of the CID is divided into several specialty areas:

 Drug Task Force